andrew-l-miller/andrew-l-miller.github.io/content/tutorials/classification_tutorial/index.md

 ## Overview

-1. Deformed, isolated neutron stars could spin down due to the loss of energy via gravitational waves.
-The timescale of energy loss greatly exceeds that of the observation time of the LIGO-Virgo-KAGRA detectors, and the gravitational-wave frequency is almost constant; hence, these signals are called continuous gravitational waves.
-The gravitational-wave signal is also Doppler modulated, due to the relative motion of the earth with respect to the source.
+1. Deformed, newborn, isolated neutron stars could spin down rapidly due to the loss of energy via gravitational waves.
+Because mountains on newborn neutron stars are expected to be large, the spin-down is also large, of O(0.1) Hz/s.
+However, the rapid rate of change of the frequency implies that the mountains quickly decrease in size, meaning that the signal duration is on the order of hours-days; hence, these signals are called transient continuous gravitational waves: longer than black hole mergers, but shorter than canonical continuous waves from older, slowly spinning down neutron stars.
-2. In this tutorial, we show how a simulated continuous gravitational-wave signal from a particular sky location is recovered with a pattern recognition technique called the Hough Transform.
+2. In this tutorial, we show how convolutional neural networks can be applied to distinguish between time-frequency spectrograms containing a tCW signal, and those containing only noise.
+Machine learning represents a great avenue of approach for such signals, since much of the physics that governs neutron-star spindown in the early stages of its life are uncertain and equation-of-state dependent.
 3. You can access the tutorial on [google collab](https://colab.research.google.com/drive/1NpmDG3ZUyyq9PiiLsRyjginqRNbQmtQ3?usp=sharing).